Managed IT for Manufacturers: Plant-Floor, ERP & Cybersecurity

 Why Manufacturers Work With Fusion

-Since 2012, Fusion has supported Canadian manufacturers with 93% first-contact resolution, CISSP-led security, and services aligned to CIS Controls v8.1.
+Since 2012, Fusion Computing has supported Canadian manufacturers with 93% first-contact resolution, CISSP-led security, and services aligned to CIS Controls v8.1.

 Manufacturing IT support can’t come from generic office-focused providers who underestimate what’s at stake.
 Production schedules depend on ERP, shipping, and network systems staying available around the clock, including second and third shifts.
 Plant and warehouse environments add shared devices, scanners, wireless coverage, and segmented networks that require tighter operational control than a standard office.